codatio/codat-docs/docs/lending/guides/loan-writeback/repay-general-loan.md

 ---
-title: "Repay for general loans"
+title: "Record general loan repayments"
-description: "Repay money owed to you, the lender, in your SMB's accounting platform."
+description: "Record the repayment of money owed to the lender for a general loan in the SMB's accounting platform"
-sidebar_label: "Repay for standard loans"
+sidebar_label: "Record: general loans"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Based on the loan's terms and conditions, the borrower will periodically repay the lender the loan amount and any associated fees.
-To reflect that programmatically:
+To reflect that programmatically, perform these steps every time a repayment is made:

-1. For each repayment, [create a transfer](/lending/guides/general-loan-writeback#create-transfer) from the borrower's bank account to the lender's.
+1. [Create a transfer](/lending/guides/loan-writeback/repay-general-loan#create-transfer) from the borrower's bank account to the lender's for each repayment.

-2. To record interest or fees, [create a direct cost](/lending/guides/general-loan-writeback#create-direct-cost).
+2. [Create a direct cost](/lending/guides/loan-writeback/repay-general-loan#create-direct-cost) to record interest or fees.

-3. [Create bank transactions](/lending/guides/general-loan-writeback#create-bank-transaction) to deposit the repayment into the lender's account.
+3. [Create bank transactions](/lending/guides/loan-writeback/repay-general-loan#create-bank-transaction) to deposit the repayment into the lender's account.

-Repeat these steps every time a repayment is made.
-For example, if the borrower took out a loan of £1000 and agreed on a loan charge of 20%, the total amount due comes to £1200.
-With a 3-month equal instalment repayment plan, the borrower would pay back £400 each month.
-This means a transfer of £320 to represent the payment, a direct cost of £80 to record the fees, and a bank transaction of £400 to reduce the liability to the lender.
+For example, if the borrower took out a loan of £1000 with a loan charge of 20%, the total amount due comes to £1200.
+With a 3-month equal instalment repayment plan, the borrower pays back £400 each month.

+This means you need to create a transfer of £320 to represent the payment, a direct cost of £80 to record the fees, and a bank transaction of £400 to reduce the liability to the lender.

 ```mermaid
 sequenceDiagram